top of page

 They are leadership and execution questions.

-Phase 2 — Operator-Led Due Diligence (Beyond the Checklist)
+Phase 2 — Operator-Led Due Diligence (Beyond the Checklist).
+Financial engineering can buy time.
+It cannot build operating capability.

 Rather than running parallel consulting workstreams, I embedded directly into live deal processes as the accountable operating lead.